cloudera-cemea/CML_vHoL/README.md

 <img src="images/juprunall1.png" width="70%">
 <br/>

-With CML Runtimes, you can easily switch between different editors and work with multiple editors or programming environments in parallel if needed.
+With Cloudera AI Runtimes, you can easily switch between different editors and work with multiple editors or programming environments in parallel if needed.
 First you stored a Spark Dataframe as a Spark table in the “1_ingest_data.py” python script using the Workbench editor.
 Then you retrieved the data in notebook “2_data_exploration.ipynb” using a JupyterLab session via Spark SQL.
 Spark SQL allows you to easily exchange files across sessions.
 Your Spark table was tracked as Hive External Tables and automatically made available in Atlas, the Data Catalog, and CDW.
 This is powered by SDX integration and requires no work on the CDP Admin or Users.
 We will see more on this in Part 7.

 ## Lab 3: Model Training and mlflow experiments (20 min)